Shelley R. Spivack, JD MA – YAU Executive Director

 Aris Campbell – Dance Teaching Artist

 Campbell, who has been with YAU since 2017, has a long history as a community dance teacher, choreographer and educator.
-A graduate of UM-Flint with a BS in Elementary Education and minors in Theatre and Dance, Campbell teaches elementary school in Saginaw and is pursuing a master’s degree in Education at American University.
+A graduate of UM-Flint with a BS in Elementary Education and minors in Theatre and Dance, Campbell teaches elementary school in Saginaw and recently completed a master’s degree in Education Policy and Leadership from American University.
 Since 2012, she has been an integral part of the Creative Expressions Dance Studio, a community dance center located in the Berston Field House in north Flint, where she teaches tap, jazz and musical theatre.
 Her competitive tap team received the highest overall score at the 2020 Dance Force Competition.
 Campbell also regularly choreographs musicals for several community theatres in mid-Michigan.

 Teaching Statement: Quality in this program is truly student focused.
 Our goal is to create lessons that are approachable, engaging and empowering.
 The past year has brought many challenges, but the dance program within YAU was able to really get into a groove.
 By creating TikTok dance challenges we were able to create fun and responsive dances together.